Filip-Jovetic/json/README.md

 # Json-React

-In this project we are create simple SPA. the application should take the data from the jason file and read it.
-The app was created to be a mini wiki for random anime titles.
+In this project we created a simple SPA.
+The following application should take the data and read from JSON file.
+The app is being created as a mini wikipedia for random anime titles.

 # Getting Started with Create React App